tjvantoll/articles/sidekick-kinvey/article.md

 But enterprise authentication is important.
 Allowing users to log in with existing identity services, like Active Directory, is oftentimes a necessity for corporate applications.

 Today we’re happy to announce new functionality to make this process a little easier for NativeScript users, including a new Enterprise Auth template, and new functionality in [NativeScript Sidekick](https://www.nativescript.org/nativescript-sidekick) designed to help you connect to your authentication provider as fast as possible.
+Sidekick supports SAML, OAuth 2 and OpenID Connect, and can connect to any provider that supports at least one of those protocols.

 Just to give you a quick visual, here’s what the workflow looks like when connecting to a sample Microsoft Azure-based Active Directory provider.